The form of communication that occurs without using words is understood as Non-Verbal Communication.

 As per the stats, more than 70 to 80% of the communication is nonverbal.

-In businesses, nonverbal communication plays a crucial role in revealing who we are, plus it also impacts our interpersonal as well as business relations.
+In businesses, nonverbal communication plays a crucial role in revealing who we are, plus it also impacts our interpersonal relationships as well as business relations.

 In this post, we will be covering the nitty-gritty of nonverbal communication and will try to understand how important it is in adept channelisation of a business.
 We will also delve into different types of nonverbal communication and their role in appreciating more favourable decisions.